jessfraz/blog/content/post/personal-infrastructure.md

 [Home Lab is the Dopest Lab](https://blog.jessfraz.com/post/home-lab-is-the-dopest-lab/).

 I run a lot of little things to make my life easier, like a CI, some bots, and a bunch of services just for the lolz.
 This post will go over all of those.
+These run scattered across my NUCs and the cloud. k8s || GTFO.

 Let's start with the most useful.